Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

-\subsection{Embedding Distortion}
+\section{Embedding Distortion}

-In this section we will analyze the theoretical embedding distortion of permutation coding, without occupying ourselves for the time~being with the practical question of how to control it.
-However, as we will see in Section~\ref{sec:embedd-dist-contr}, this theoretical analysis will be key in the practical implementation of permutation coding.
+In this section we will analyze the theoretical embedding distortion induced by permutation coding, and its connections to the embedding rate.
+For the time~being we will not occupy ourselves with the practical question of how to control the embedding distortion.
+However, as we will see in Section~\ref{sec:embedd-dist-contr}, the analysis that follows will be key for a practical implementation of distortion-constrained permutation coding.

-\subsubsection{Squared Euclidean distance}
+\subsection{Squared Euclidean distance}

-A very useful way to measure the embedding distortion is by means of the squared Euclidean distance between a codeword $\mathbf{y}$ and the host $\mathbf{x}$, namely, the squared 2-norm of the corresponding watermark $\|\mathbf{w}\|^2=\|\mathbf{y}-\mathbf{x}\|^2$ ---which we will also refer to as the power of~$\mathbf{w}$.
-The main reasons for considering this embedding distortion measure are the following ones: 1) it enables direct comparisons with prior research results when normalized by the power of the host, which yields communications-like signal to noise ratios widely used in data hiding (see Section~\ref{sec:norm-embedd-dist}); 2) it is amenable to analysis and, as it will be seen, it provides deep insights about the use of permutation coding in steganography, both in terms of geometry and of rate-distortion properties; and 3) if $\mathbf{x}$ is the product of a decorrelating unitary linear transform, then the watermark power $\|\mathbf{w}\|^2$ is preserved in the original (correlated) domain.
+A useful way to measure the embedding distortion is by means of the squared Euclidean distance between a codeword~$\mathbf{y}$ and the host $\mathbf{x}$.
+In this case the similarity measure in Figure~\ref{fig:general} is $s(\mathbf{x},\mathbf{y})=\|\mathbf{y}-\mathbf{x}\|^2=\|\mathbf{w}\|^2$, which is the squared 2-norm of the watermark.
+We will also refer to it as the power of~$\mathbf{w}$.
+The main reasons for considering this embedding distortion measure are the following ones: 1) it enables direct comparisons with prior research results when normalized by the power of the host, which yields communications-like signal to noise ratios widely adopted in data hiding (see Section~\ref{sec:norm-embedd-dist}); 2) it is amenable to analysis and, as it will be seen, it provides relevant insights about the use of permutation coding in steganography, both in terms of geometry and of rate-distortion properties; and 3) if $\mathbf{x}$ is the product of a decorrelating unitary linear transform, then $\|\mathbf{w}\|^2$ is preserved in the original (correlated) domain.

 Using the fact that all histogram-preserving codewords~$\mathbf{y}$ have the same 2-norm $\|\mathbf{y}\|=\|\mathbf{x}\|$, the power of a histogram-preserving watermark can be put as

 for some $\boldsymbol\sigma\in\mathcal{S}_\mathbf{x}$.
 Since this distortion is dependent on the message associated to $\boldsymbol\sigma$, we will derive next two relevant message-independent embedding distortion measures, which will be seen to completely suffice in order to approximate and/or bound~\eqref{eq:wm} for any~$\boldsymbol\sigma$. \begin{itemize} \item \textit{Average watermark power.} If the encoder chooses messages uniformly at random, then the average watermark power is $\overline{\|\mathbf{w}\|^2}\triangleq (1/r)\sum_{m=1}^{r}\|\mathbf{w}^{(m)}\|^2=2\,\left(\|\mathbf{x}\|^2-(1/r)\sum_{\boldsymbol\sigma\in\mathcal{S}_\mathbf{x}}\mathbf{x}^t\ \Pi_{\boldsymbol\sigma}\mathbf{x}\right)$.
 Using next expressions~\eqref{eq:sum_per} and~\eqref{eq:epix} from the Appendix, and observing that $\mathbf{x}^t\mathbf{1}\mathbf{1}^t\mathbf{x}=(\mathbf{x}^t\mathbf{1})^2$, one arrives at